 Real Estate News

-Average Rent in Brisbane & Area Analysis 2023
+Average Rent in Brisbane & Area Analysis 2024

 brisbane skyline

 Thinking of moving to the River City?
 Located in the sunny state of Queensland, Brisbane has a lot to offer its residents.
-With stunning beaches and plenty of green spaces, to a vibrant cultural scene and an active business centre, it’s no surprise that the city has seen a significant increase in demand for rental properties in recent years.
+With stunning beaches and plenty of green spaces, to a vibrant cultural scene and an active business centre, it’s no surprise the city has seen a significant increase in demand for rental properties in recent years.

-We’re taking a closer look at the rental market, the average price change over the years and the prices you can expect to pay in 2023.
+We’re taking a closer look at the rental market, the average price change over the years and the prices you can expect to pay in 2024.
 Whether you’re a student, a young professional or a family looking to settle down in Brisbane, this is the guide for you.

 Let’s take a look at some of the reasons for the current rental shortage.